robwschlegel/blog/text/seq_sites.md

 ## Preface
 The rest of the blog post after this preface section is a copy of the vignette I've written for the first function in the new package I am developing: `coastR`.
 This package aims to provide functions that are useful for coastal oceanography but that do not yet exist in the R language.
 It is not my intention to provide algorithms for physical oceanography as these may already be found elsewhere.
 This post covers how one may determine the correct sequence of sites along a convoluted coastline.

 Now that I've handed in my PhD I am a little less pressed as far as deadlines go and I would like to return to my habit of creating a new blog post every Friday.
 I've written quite a bit of code over the last three years and much of it needs to find it's way into the `coastR`.
 Next week I am planning on uploading a function for calculating shore normal transects.
-Until then, please enjoy the spectacle of sequnetial ordering.
+Until then, please enjoy the spectacle of sequential ordering.
 Woo.

 ## Overview